Korchy/1d_slope_loop/README.md

 **QSlope**

-Moves selected vertices loop to have the save slope angle from first vertex to last
+Moves selected vertices loop to have the same slope angle from first vertex to last

 Blender version
 -